downloadpgm/spark_own_documentation/Spark cluster managers and components.md

 Limitations:
 1) It is not possible to run mixed different types of Java applications, only Spark.
-2) It is not possible to run intermixed different versions of either Spark applications or Standalone clusters.
+2) It can not run intermixed different versions of either Spark applications or Standalone clusters.
+3) To allow concurrent run of Spark applications in the cluster, it requires each application to explicitly and statically specify the number of resources it will consume.
+4) This static allocation is persistent and cannot be adjusted later.
+The impact is that can’t dynamically scale up or scale down the resources available to the cluster.

 ■ Standalone cluster consists of master and worker processes.
 ■ A master process acts as the cluster manager: it accepts application request to be run and schedules worker resources (available CPU cores) among them.
 Worker processes launch executors (and the driver for applications in cluster-deploy mode) for task execution.